nikita-tsoy98/econpy/README.md

 # EconPy

-This repository contains my implementation of some popular econometric estimators using NumPy.
+This repository contains my implementation of some popular econometric estimators using PyTorch.
 The project is at a hobby level; hence, one should use it cautiously.

 ## Currently implemented